(Last updated on: 24/05/2022)

 As I discussed earlier, river cruising is becoming an increasingly popular choice of cruising among cruise tourists.
 And the Nile has become a very popular destination for river cruising.

 There are many ways to cruise the Nile.
 Cruise packages range from luxury cruises to something more cut back and affordable.
 Cruises vary in duration, most commonly, cruises last 3 to 7 days but can also last up to 14 days.
-The Nile cruise has been deemed as one of the world’s best cruises.
+The Nile cruise has been deemed as one of the world’s best cruises and it is a great way to see what Egypt has to offer.

 Round the world cruise

 Round the world cruises is probably the most expensive cruise and can cost up to anything from £9,000 upwards.
 Some of the most luxury round the world cruises can cost up to £200,000 per person.
-They typically last around 90-120 days and allows passengers to embark and disembark.
+They typically last around 90-120 days and allows passengers to embark and disembark in various places along the way.

-Arctic cruising as a form of “extinction tourism”, whereby passengers travel to the Arctic to observe the distinct wildlife or culture whilst they can.
+Arctic cruising I often referred to as a form of extinction tourism’, whereby passengers travel to the Arctic to observe the distinct wildlife or culture whilst it is still there.

 Further reading on cruise tourism